Minnesota: Politics

 Minnesota is known for a politically active citizenry, and populism has been a long-standing force among the state's political parties.
 Minnesota has a consistently high voter turnout.
 In the 2008 U.S. presidential election, 78.2% of eligible Minnesotans voted – the highest percentage of any U.S. state – versus the national average of 61.2%.
 That figure was surpassed in 2020, when 79.96% of registered voters participated in the general election.
 Voters can register on election day at their polling places with evidence of residency.

 Hubert Humphrey brought national attention to the state with his address at the 1948 Democratic National Convention.
 Minnesotans have consistently cast their Electoral College votes for Democratic presidential candidates since 1976, longer than any other state.
 Minnesota is the only state in the nation that did not vote for Ronald Reagan in either of his presidential campaigns.
-Minnesota has voted for the Democratic nominee in every presidential election since 1960, with the exception of 1972, when the state was won by Republican Richard Nixon.
+Minnesota has voted for the Democratic nominee in all but one presidential election since 1960 (Republican Richard Nixon won Minnesota in 1972).

 Both the Democratic and Republican parties have major-party status in Minnesota, but its state-level Democratic party has a different name, officially known as the Minnesota Democratic–Farmer–Labor Party (DFL).
 It was formed out of a 1944 alliance of the Minnesota Democratic and Farmer–Labor parties.

 The state has had active third-party movements.
 The Reform Party, now the Independence Party, was able to elect former mayor of Brooklyn Park and professional wrestler Jesse Ventura to the governorship in 1998.
 The Independence Party has received enough support to keep major-party status.
 The Green Party, while no longer having major-party status, has a large presence in municipal government, notably in Minneapolis and Duluth, where it competes directly with the DFL party for local offices.
 Major-party status in Minnesota (which grants state funding for elections) is reserved for parties whose candidates receive five percent or more of the vote in any statewide election (e.g., governor, secretary of state, U.S. president).